abozaky/ADS_Maker/readme.md

 ## Installation

 * Clone Or download Project
-* Extract Project at F
-* Clone Or download Project
 * Extract Project at Folder htdocs in xampp apache v 3.2
 * Create database name (olx) Mysql .. at file varse.php in model Folder